Skip to Main Content

 • If you do not agree with your insurer’s settlement offer, you can always negotiate with your insurance company.
 It helps to gather additional evidence before submitting a letter to your insurance company asking for an updated offer.

-• In 2021, the average claim check was $22,734 for bodily injury liability claims and $5,314 for property damage liability claims.
-The average collision claim payout was $5,010 and the average comprehensive claim check was for $2,042.
-After a car accident, insurance payout is vital to avoid paying these costs out-of-pocket.
+• In 2022, the average claim check was $24,211 for bodily injury liability claims and $5,313 for property damage liability claims.
+The average collision claim payout was $5,992 and the average comprehensive claim check was for $2,738.
+These average costs illustrate why most insurance experts recommend purchasing additional coverage types and higher limits if you can afford to do so.
+For most drivers, the cost of coverage is relatively low compared to the potential cost of an at-fault accident.

 • The amount of car insurance you need will depend on several factors.
 Most states have minimum liability requirements for what you must carry to comply with state laws.
 In addition to these minimum coverage requirements, you will want to determine what the best policy is based on your budget and risk tolerance level.
 Although adding collision, comprehensive, towing, or rental coverage, or even increasing your liability limits can cost more in annual premiums, you may feel more comfortable on the road knowing you have robust coverage.

 • The amount that insurance premiums may increase after an accident depends on a number of factors, the most important of which is who is at fault for the accident.
-The cost of full insurance coverage can increase by as much as 40 percent or more per year if you are found to be at fault for an accident.
+The average cost of full insurance coverage can increase by nearly 50 percent or more per year if you are found to be at fault for an accident.
 You may experience smaller increases in your insurance premium even if you are determined not to be at fault because insurance companies consider that to be an indicator of potential future accidents.
+Bankrate’s July 2024 research shows that the average premium for a driver with full coverage goes from $2,278 with no infractions on their record to $3,358 after an at-fault accident.